ogaye-ibm/dba-gitops-samples/ecm/ContentEventWebhookReceiver/README.md

-# webhook Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework....

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+# DBA Serverless and GitOps Samples
+## Serverless Content Event Webhook Receiver Quarkus Project

+### Introduction
+- This is a Quarkus, Serverless/Knative *modernization* of the ECM J2EE sample [https://github.com/ibm-ecm/ibm-content-platform-engine-samples](https://github.com/ibm-ecm/ibm-content-platform-engine-samples)
+  - This project contains code for creating a sample application that can be used as a Content Event Webhook Receiver.
+The application can be used as the base or inspiration for creating a custom Content Event Webhook Receiver application.
+  - Before using the Webhook Receiver sample application, you will need to prepare an object store on the Content Platform Engine server:
+  - For more information about Content Event Webhooks and how to set up the Content Platform Engine object store please refer to the legacy project ReaMe at [https://github.com/ibm-ecm/ibm-content-platform-engine-samples](https://github.com/ibm-ecm/ibm-content-platform-engine-samples)
+- Openshift deployment
+  - The folder [deployment](deployment) contain sample manifests for a test deployment to OpenShit.
+For a Production deployment however, the CICD samples (Tekton, ArgoCD) provide under [../../gitops](../../gitops) are more appropriate

+### Running the code
-## Running the application in dev mode
+#### Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```shell script